sunlaa/rs-projects/typescript-essentials/index.md

 - I learned when to use classes and when to use interfaces.
 - I've implemented an interface to define the shape of the class.
 6. **Generics in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/hygry9j8)
+###### Reflection:
+This module introduced me to a concept that was new to me - generic.
+I analyzed some cases when their use is useful.
+The main use is for situations where a variety of data types are expected to be used.
+We can use them in functions, classes, interfaces, etc. When using generic we can also use our own types.
+For example, to pass a parameter to a function that will have the same type as instances of a previously defined class have.
+- I learned what generic is and when it's useful.
+- I discovered that generic can be used to specify multiple properties.
+- I have found out how you can restrict types in generic to handle values correctly.
+- I've practiced generic in a lot of cases.
+- I became familiar with how generic can be used with custom types.
 7. **Work with External Libraries in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/j6e85ebt)
 8. **Organize Code with Namespaces in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/uf5z2lg3)